This post contains affiliate links.

 I highly recommend a trip to Izta-Popo National Park the next time you need some fresh air and an escape from the city!

-PS want to challenge yourself to reach the peak of Izta Volcano?
+Want to challenge yourself to reach the peak of Izta Volcano?
 Check out this guide on Summit Post to learn more about the permits, timing, and where to sleep in the park.
 You can also find other hikes near Mexico City at the Tepoztlan Ruins or Cumbres del Ajusco National Park.